e-gun/HipparchiaWindows/README.md

 The `pip install...` command will only work if you `activate`-ed the `venv` as in **Building** above.

-[**nb**: wordcounts build only in theory: they require >4GB of RAM and are untested on a Windows installation with that much memory.
-But installations that do not have wordcounts work just fine.]

 #### Troubleshooting cheatsheet

 Building / Loading / Debugging will be done in PowerShell